arow-oss/arow.info-blog/preprocessed-site/posts/2017-03-25-servant-on-heroku.markdown

 )
 ```

 Looks like we need to setup a PostgreSQL user and database for our application.
-If you checkout the application source, you can see that it is reading in the `DATABASE_URL` environment variable and using it to connect to the PostgreSQL server.
+If you check out the application source, you can see that it is reading in the
+`DATABASE_URL` environment variable and using it to connect to the PostgreSQL
+server.

-If the `DATABASE_URL` environment variable is not specified, the application defaults to using:
+If the `DATABASE_URL` environment variable is not specified, the application
+defaults to using:

 ```
 postgres://mydbuser:mydbpass@localhost:5432/mydb